Killing of Latasha Harlins: Pre-sentencing evaluation and sentencing

-On November 15, 1991, a jury found that Du's decision to fire the gun was fully within her control and that she fired the gun voluntarily.
-The jury found Du guilty of voluntary manslaughter, an offense that carries a maximum prison sentence of 16 years.
-However, the trial judge, Joyce Karlin, sentenced Du to five years of probation, 10 years of suspended prison, 400 hours of community service, and payment of a $500 fine and Harlins' funeral costs.

-Judge Karlin said, "Did Mrs. Du react inappropriately?
+The trial court ultimately disagreed with the report, with Judge Joyce Karlin stating that in her opinion, Du’s struggle to communicate her grief to the probation officer stemmed from a language and cultural barrier rather than a lack of genuine sorrow.
+Judge Karlin sentenced Du to five years of probation, 10 years of suspended prison, 400 hours of community service, and payment of a $500 fine and Harlins's funeral costs.
+No jail time was imposed as a condition of the probation granted.
+Judge Karlin stated, "Did Mrs. Du react inappropriately?
 Absolutely.
 But was that reaction understandable?
 I think that it was."
 Karlin added, "this is not a time for revenge... and no matter what sentence this court imposes Mrs. Du will be punished every day for the rest of her life."
-The court also stated that Du shot Harlins under extreme provocation and duress and deemed it unlikely that Du would ever commit a serious crime again.
-Furthermore, Karlin deemed that Du's capacity to act rationally in the situation was undermined by her experience with past robberies.
+The court also stated that Du shot Harlins under extreme provocation and duress and deemed that it was unlikely that Du would ever commit a serious crime again.
+Karlin stated that Du's capacity to act rationally in the situation was undermined by trauma from past robberies.